 Bridges Long Mynd Youth Hostel, Ratlinghope, Shrewsbury, Shropshire, SY5 0SP

 OverviewThis small hostel, once the old village school, is tucked away in the Shropshire hills with the Long Mynd to the east and Stiperstones to the west.
 It is an ideal spot for ramblers with the Shropshire Way passing close by and a great network of uncrowded paths to explore.
 Ideally situated for the End to End cycle route and plenty of mountain biking opportunities.
 The nearby small towns of Church Stretton, Ludlow, Much Wenlock, Bishops Castle and sleepy Montgomery are all worth a visit.
 There's also the Acton Scott working farm museum and Snailbeach former lead mines close by.

-All year.
+Open:All year except Xmas.
 Reception open 8-10 am & 5-10 pm.
 Hostel closes at 11pm.

-Telephone to book.
+Booking:Telephone to book.
 No credit or debit cards accepted.
 Cheques must be made payable to Bridges Youth Hostel not YHA.

 Bridges Youth Hostel

 Bridges Youth Hostel lies between two of Shropshire’s iconic hills: The Long Mynd and Stiperstones.

 “Into my heart an air that kills

 What spires, what farms are those?”

 A.E.
 Housemann wrote these words from A Shropshire Lad, and I too remember these blue remembered hills, although right now they’re purple.
 Ablaze with heather.
 Sometimes literally.